Electric battery: Performance, capacity and discharge

-Batteries that are stored for a long period or that are discharged at a small fraction of the capacity lose capacity due to the presence of generally irreversible side reactions that consume charge carriers without producing current.
-This phenomenon is known as internal self-discharge.
-Further, when batteries are recharged, additional side reactions can occur, reducing capacity for subsequent discharges.
+Charged batteries (rechargeable or disposable) lose charge by internal self-discharge over time although not discharged, due to the presence of generally irreversible side reactions that consume charge carriers without producing current.
+The rate of self-discharge depends upon battery chemistry and construction, typically from months to years for significant loss.
+When batteries are recharged, additional side reactions reduce capacity for subsequent discharges.
 After enough recharges, in essence all capacity is lost and the battery stops producing power.
 Internal energy losses and limitations on the rate that ions pass through the electrolyte cause battery efficiency to vary.
 Above a minimum threshold, discharging at a low rate delivers more of the battery's capacity than at a higher rate.
-Installing batteries with varying A·h ratings does not affect device operation (although it may affect the operation interval) rated for a specific voltage unless load limits are exceeded.
-High-drain loads such as digital cameras can reduce total capacity, as happens with alkaline batteries.
-For example, a battery rated at 2 A·h for a 10- or 20-hour discharge would not sustain a current of 1 A for a full two hours as its stated capacity implies.
+Installing batteries with varying A·h ratings changes operating time, but not device operation unless load limits are exceeded.
+High-drain loads such as digital cameras can reduce total capacity of rechargeable or disposable batteries.
+For example, a battery rated at 2 A·h for a 10- or 20-hour discharge would not sustain a current of 1 A for a full two hours as its stated capacity suggests.

 The C-rate is a measure of the rate at which a battery is being charged or discharged.
 It is defined as the current through the battery divided by the theoretical current draw under which the battery would deliver its nominal rated capacity in one hour.
 It has the units h−1.
 Because of internal resistance loss and the chemical processes inside the cells, a battery rarely delivers nameplate rated capacity in only one hour.
 Typically, maximum capacity is found at a low C-rate, and charging or discharging at a higher C-rate reduces the usable life and capacity of a battery.
 Manufacturers often publish datasheets with graphs showing capacity versus C-rate curves.
 C-rate is also used as a rating on batteries to indicate the maximum current that a battery can safely deliver in a circuit.
 Standards for rechargeable batteries generally rate the capacity and charge cycles over a 4-hour (0.25C), 8 hour (0.125C) or longer discharge time.
 Types intended for special purposes, such as in a computer uninterruptible power supply, may be rated by manufacturers for discharge periods much less than one hour (1C) but may suffer from limited cycle life.